TULiberalArts/Geography-and-Urban-Studies/pages/undergradaute.md

 [Learn More About the Certificate in Geographic Information Systems](http://bulletin.temple.edu/undergraduate/liberal-arts/geography-urban-studies/certificate-geographic-information-systems/)

 ## Academic Advising and Professional Development
-Our award-winning advising staff helps students take full advantage of the College of Liberal Art’s flexible curriculum by assisting them in developing personalized academic plans that ensure timely graduation.
-We also work closely with our students to ensure tey have a rich experience beyond the classroom, complementing academic work with study abroad programs, internships and experiential learning opporunities.
-In addition, we can help you adjust to life on campus and in Philadelphia.
+Take full advantage of the [College of Liberal Arts](https://liberalarts.temple.edu/)’ flexible curriculum with the help of our award-winning advisors.
+We help you select a major or minor, and graduate on time.
+Beyond academics, our advisors ensure that you have a rich experience at Temple by complementing your academic work with study abroad programs, internships and other experiential learning opportunities.

 [Learn More about Temple’s Award-Winning Advisors](https://liberalarts.temple.edu/advising)